devluencer-089/graph-ql-demo/server/README.md

 ## Setup / Requirements

 Configure your IDE to use a Java 8 JDK and the 'Maven' plugin.
 Import the Server as a Maven project.
 Verify your setup by running `mvn test`.
-(Maven Wrapper is configured for project if you prfer `mvni`.)
+(Maven Wrapper is configured for project if you prefer `mvni`.)

 The app generates AssertJ-assertions during build execution.
 Assertions can also be generated manually:
 ```